Author Guidelines for British Journal of Clinical Pharmacology

 BJCP welcomes systematic reviews on highly original and clinically relevant subjects related to clinical and translational pharmacology.
 The manuscript should provide a concise but complete account of the methods used, and concentrate on highlighting key aspects of interest and relevance to clinical pharmacologists, under the following headings: Structured Abstract (Aims, Methods, Results, Conclusions), Introduction, Methods, Results, Discussion, and Conclusion.

 - Introduction This should describe the background (e.g. relevant clinical and pharmacological issues) and the scope and aim of the review.
 The reason for the review should be stated, as well as the strengths and weaknesses of the existing literature; earlier reviews should be identified and the need for the present paper explained.

 - Methods Study selection is particularly important (search strategy, type of intervention/exposure, types of studies included, types of outcomes, types of participants); include information on any data extraction and synthesis (statistical techniques and use of a quality assessment tool, if any).

 - Results should comprise the key characteristics of the included studies and the main outcome measures; you should discuss variation within and between studies.

 - Discussion Compare the findings with existing knowledge; outline the limitations of the review.

-- Conclusion Summarise the key findings and the implications for clinical pharmacology and/or practical drug therapy.
+- Conclusion Summarise the key findings and the implications for clinical and translational pharmacology and/or practical drug therapy.

 Commentaries are evidence-based opinion pieces involving areas of broad interest.
 No more than 1,500 words (excluding references and legends); no more than one figure or table; fewer than 10 references; no abstract or internal sectioning; no new or unreview data.
 Commentaries are usually invited by the Senior Editors and are often associated with articles published in the journal.